Frequently Asked Questions: Diagnostic Imaging

 How can I get my results?

 Test results are given to the ordering provider and placed in your UHS medical record as soon as they're available.
 You must get the results from a provider or nurse, so they can answer questions about care and medications.
-The diagnostic imaging department is not allowed to release results directly to you.
+The radiology department cannot release results directly to you.

 Can UHS do imaging ordered by my home provider?

-If you have written orders from your home provider, but want to obtain your tests at UHS, make an appointment with a UHS provider so your tests can be appropriately ordered.
+We can only perform tests ordered by a UHS provider.
+Your provider at home should not fax test orders to UHS.
+If you have written orders from your home provider, but want to have your tests at UHS, make an appointment with a UHS provider so your tests can be ordered here.

 Do I need to pay for the tests?